Welcome to the ADRIC Research Programme

 ADRIC - Adverse Drug Reactions in Children

-It is a vital research programme which has been awarded 5 years funding
+ADRIC is a vital research programme awarded 5 years funding by the National

-by the National Institute of Health Research (NIHR) working in
+Institute of Health Research (NIHR) working in collaboration

-In all, five studies will be carried out, some of which will be taking place simultaneously:
+In all, five studies were carried out, some of which took place simultaneously:

-investigation of adverse drug reactions among acute admissions of
+The investigation of adverse drug reactions among acute

-ADRIC-QUAL: This study explores families' and clinicians' experiences of paediatric adverse drug reactions and aims to help improve communication between families and clinicians when a suspected ADR has occurred.
+ADRIC-QUAL: This study explored families' and clinicians' experiences of paediatric adverse drug reactions with a view to improve communication between families and clinicians when a suspected ADR has occurred.
 The findings of parents' ADR experiences have been published in PLoS ONE (Click here to go to the publication) and the results of parents participation in the yellow card scheme has been published in the British Journal of Clinical Pharmacology (Click here to go to the publication).
 Further publications of additional study findings are pending.